AWAJI indigo LAND project

 <Plant making>

-We use organic resources such as crepe cass, bamboo chips, and waste fungal beds to make soil in the field.
+We use organic resources such as crepe cass, bamboo chips, and waste bacteria floors to make soil in the field.

-The indigo grows when the roots are firmly rooted in the rich soil.
+The roots are firmly rooted in the rich soil, and indigo grows when it grows.

 <Making indigo dye solution>

-Only the leaves of the indigo grass are sorted and dried, and during the winter, watering and repatriation are repeated dozens of times to ferment for about 100 days.
+Only the leaves of the indigo grass are sorted and dried, and during the winter, watering and turning dozens of times are repeated for about 100 days.
 It becomes a dye called sukumo.

-Mix the completed ravine, fermented oak, and lye made from tree ashes, and promote the activity of microorganisms.
-By reducing action by fermentation, indigo dyes that do not dissolve in water are dissolved, and indigo dyeing is possible.
+Mix the completed juice (aku made of wood ash, such as vine, oak, and oak) from the finished seaweed, and ferment it.
+By reducing action by fermentation, indigo dyes that do not dissolve in water are melted out, and indigo dyeing is possible.

 <Maintenance of indigo dye solution>

-In order for the action of microorganisms to determine the appearance of the indigo color, we use "fusuma" and "shell ash" to create an environment that is easy to operate and maintain it.
+In order for the action of microorganisms to determine the appearance of the indigo color, we use "fusuma" and "shell ash" to create an environment that is easy to operate and maintain.

-Fusuma, which can be used when milling wheat, is a bran called rice.
-Dietary fiber, minerals such as calcium, iron, magnesium, and zinc serve as food for microorganisms and encourage fermentation.
+The outer skin, fusuma, which is formed when milling wheat, is a bran called rice.
+Minerals such as dietary fiber, calcium, iron, magnesium, and zinc serve as food for microorganisms and promote fermentation.

-The shell ash made by baking the shell is used to adjust the condition when fermentation progresses, and the indigo dyeing solution is calmed down.
+Shell ash made by baking shells is used to adjust the condition when fermentation progresses, and the indigo dye solution is calmed down.

 About the AWAJI Ai Land Project

-From the cultivation of Tateai, a raw material named "Onokoro Indigo", we make fermented dyes called "Onokoro Sukumo" and perform live dyeing with the power of microorganisms.
-This is a project that aims to become a local industry through activities rooted in the community with the theme of dyeing and manufacturing, various experiences, and exploring the possibilities of food indigo, which are spun from indigo.
+From the raw material of "Onokoro indigo", we produce dyes called "Onokoro indigo", and live dyeing with the power of microorganisms.
+This is a project that aims to become a local industry through activities rooted in the community with the theme of dyeing and manufacturing, various experiences, and exploring the possibilities of food indigo, spun from indigo.

-In the 2021 NHK Taiga drama "Buke the Blue Sky", I participated as a production and guidance of a scene related to indigo.
+In the 2021 NHK Taiga drama "Buke the Blue Sky", I participated as a directing and guidance of scenes related to indigo.

-I was excited about the history of indigo that the color of indigo was fascinated by the painting of the cloth that I dyed fluttered, and the color of indigo even in the Edo period.
+I was excited about the history of indigo that the color of indigo was fascinated by the painting of the dyed cloth fluttering, and the color of indigo during the Edo period.

-We hope that you will sympathize with the natural cycles and activities that convey people and thoughts that we value, and add a rich color to your life with a bright blue color like the earth like the sea.
+We hope that you will sympathize with the nature cycles and activities that reflect people and thoughts that we value, and that we can add a rich color to your life with a bright blue color like an earth like the sea.
+You.

 Basic information